annabehling/functional_enrichment/README.md

 The `all_DAVID_files/` folder also contains all GO (level 1-5), KEGG, COG and UniProt keyword output files produced from the DAVID functional enrichment analyses.
 These are organised firstly by representative system, and secondly by expression category.

-More information about the raw genomic and RNA-seq data used to generate the input gene lists can be found [here].
+More information about the raw genomic and RNA-seq data used to generate the input gene lists can be found in Supplementary File 2, [here](https://github.com/annabehling/masters_supplementary "masters_supplementary").

 ## Acknoledgements